w3c/wai-intro-wcag/content/faq.md

 ## What about WCAG 2.2? {#v22}

-The Accessibility Guidelines Working Group (AG WG) is developing WCAG 2.2, and plans to publish the final standard by June 2022.
+The Accessibility Guidelines Working Group (AG WG) is developing WCAG 2.2, and plans to publish the final standard by September 2022.
 The structure and content of WCAG 2.2 is the same as 2.1 and 2.0.
 Version 2.2 will include new accessibility requirements, called “success criteria”.

 **The proposed new WCAG 2.2 success criteria are introduced in [What's New in WCAG 2.2 Working Draft](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/).** You can review additional updates in the [in-progress “Editors’ Draft” of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/).